-1. Taxpayers who sell a principal residence used only as a principal residence.
-In provides for a \$250,000/\$500,000 exclusion as long as they have used the property as their principal residence for 2 of the preceding 5 years.

-2. Taxpayers who sell a principal residence, originally acquired as an investment property.
+- 1. Taxpayers who sell a principal residence used only as a principal residence. §121 provides for a \$250,000/\$500,000 exclusion as long as they have used the property as their principal residence for 2 of the preceding 5 years. - 2.
+Taxpayers who sell a principal residence, originally acquired as an investment property.
 Pursuant to the Housing Assistance Tax Act of 2008, these taxpayers are entitled to only a portion of the §121 exclusion.
 They must use the formula described below:

-Formula: The period of non-qualified use (period not used as a principal residence) must be divided by the total years of ownership to determine the amount of gain that is not eligible for exclusion under §121.
+Formula: The period of non-qualified use (period not used as a principal residence) must be divided by the total years of ownership to determine the amount of gain that is not eligible for exclusion under §121. e.g. aggregate period of "non-qualified" use = percentage of gain not eligible total period of ownership from exclusion from taxation

-e.g. aggregate period of "non-qualified" use = percentage of gain not eligible total period of ownership from exclusion from taxation and of those five years, must have used it as a principal residence for two years (See IRC §121(d), as amended by § 840 of the American Jobs Creation Act of 2004).
+Non-qualified use prior to 1/1/2009 is disregarded for purposes of the above calculation.
+Also, the §121 is exclusion does not apply to gain attributable to depreciation.
+Additionally, to be entitled to any §121 exclusion, they must have owned the property for a total of five years and of those five years, must have used it as a principal residence for two years (See IRC §121(d), as amended by § 840 of the American Jobs Creation Act of 2004).